charuruflex/simple-api-cloud/README.md

 ## TODO
 - Use a container for building the API
 - Date: a more precise date format can be used: `YYYY-MM-DD hh:mm:ss`.
 The date will be always considered UTC.
 If the hour is not mentioned, it will default to 00:00:00 of the given date.
+The date will be stored as unix timestamp.
 - Spanner: more adapted with a financial context.
 Plus, it's all ready for scalability, availability, performance, multi-regions and totally managed.
 The only drawback is price...
 - Stackdriver: for monitoring the whole stack
 - Use Autoscaling with Custom Metrics: adapts automagically if the load goes up.